clarice99/Analyze-Box-Office-Revenue/README.md

 ![img4](https://github.com/clarice99/Analyze-Box-Office-Revenue/blob/master/images/no.of%20films%20n%20revenue.PNG)

-Its also seen that runtime between 2-3 hrs has greater collection of revenue compared to runtime of 3+ hrs!!
+Its also seen that runtime between 2-3 hrs has greater collection of revenue compared to runtime of 3+ hrs!!.

 ![img5](https://github.com/clarice99/Analyze-Box-Office-Revenue/blob/master/images/runtime%20n%20length%20of%20hrs.PNG)